hkctkuy/antiejudge/README.md

 	$ ./extracter.py raw

-Run the resulting tests for your solution `prog.py`:
+Run the resulting tests for your solution `target`:

-    $ ./tester.py prog.py stdin
+    $ ./tester.py target stdin